 Blue Falcon was a request from my friend Jason Young.
 I finished the drawing and then knew that I couldn’t leave it alone.
 I needed to add B.F’s best friend, Dynomutt, the Dog Wonder!
 I used to watch and love this cartoon as a kid (oh, USA Cartoon Express, I miss you most of all).

 Sorry.
 I had more, but then got incredibly sad about the lack of Saturday morning cartoons and the sorry state of modern cartoons.

-Last night, my lady person, one of her friends and I watched a terribly dull turd of a movie called Crucible of Horror – a title made of only lies.
+Last night I watched a terribly dull turd of a movie called Crucible of Horror – a title made of only lies.
 It’s also known as “The Corpse” and “The Velvet House” – also lies.
 Upon further research, it’s a very loose remake of a film called “Les Diaboliques”, further remade as “Diabolique” in the 90s starring Sharon Stone.
 When I worked at the movie theater, I remember enjoying saying the word “Diabolique” quite a bit, and of course listening to all the people who bought tickets for it butcher it.

 That’s a lie.